nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ### Edit list of elements in \(S_i\)

-This menu item appears only if you right-clicked on a user-defined subset.
+This menu item appears only if you selected a user-defined subset.
 If you choose it, a window like the one pictured here opens.

 ![A dialog box for editing the contents of a user-defined subset](illustration-subsetedit.png)